Lucy Irwin

 My Favorite Strangers: 2020 Senior Capstone Project, Kenyon College

 I paint portraits because I love people.
-I think it’s great that people bond over shared experiences with absolutely nothing to gain, that any given stranger will throw me a bemused smile from across the room if we both witness a child yell GREEN BEAAAAAANS loudly in a nice restaurant.
-I love the fleeting moments of solidarity that pop out when you least expect them, over a mutual dislike of a professor or a bad impression of a Love Island contestant.
-These fleeting friendships light up my life, little bursting reminders of togetherness.
+I think it’s great that people bond over shared experiences with absolutely nothing to gain, that any given stranger will throw me a bemused smile from across the room if we both witness a child squeal loudly in a nice restaurant.
+I love the fleeting moments of solidarity that pop out when you least expect them, over a mutual favorite food or a guilty pleasure reality TV show.
+These fleeting friendships light up my life.
+They are little bursting reminders of togetherness.